 Yes, meat continues to cook while resting.
 This is because residual heat in the meat continues to transfer towards the center, resulting in a slight increase in internal temperature even after removing it from the heat source.

-See also How to cook bbq chicken legs in the oven
+See also How long to cook chicken kebabs on bbq

 How much does meat continue to cook while resting?